[EUobserved] Are ECB economists a 'tribe' or 'violinists'?

 Already a member?

-This was followed by a survey that suggested her own ECB employees did not like Lagarde very much, which then descended into a pile-on on social media ,where many of her peers judged her original words misplaced.
+This was followed by an internal ECB survey that suggested her own employees did not like Lagarde very much, which then descended into a pile-on on social media , where many of her peers judged her original words misplaced.

 "It is not a good idea to insult people who work for you," Gerlach wrote on X. "If I were asked to conduct the Vienna Philharmonic having no background in music or conducting, I would decidedly not refer to the violinists as a tribe."